AlibabaCloudDocs/ots/intl.en-US/SDK Reference/NodeJS SDK/Table-level operations/Configure an auto-increment primary key column.md

 2. Write data

-    When you write data to a table, you do not need to specify a specific value of the auto-increment column.
-Instead, you need only to set the value of the auto-increment column to AUTO\_INCREMENT.
+    When you write data to a table, you do not need to specify a value of the auto-increment column.
+You need only to set a placerholder value for the column.

     ```
     var TableStore = require('../index.js');